Alex Hatoum, MHS

 After an education in multiple countries that included a degree in International Business and in an extended program in International Security and Conflict Resolution at San Diego State University, he accepted a position with the US Marshals Service on their Violent Crimes Task Force.

 During those years Hatoum worked alongside the US military on a broad range of trans-boundary issues before accepting a commission from the United States Army.
 There he continued to work on issues relating to information flow across international boundaries.
-After seven years of decorated service, he left the Army to continue his education, completing a Master’s degree in Homeland Security.
+After years of decorated service, he left the Army to continue his education, completing a Master’s degree in Homeland Security.
 After graduation, he took an assignment with the US Office of National Drug Control Policy where he worked on several cross-border policy projects.
 Hatoum also led the team that created the first federally recognized forensic pathology graduate training program within Mexico.

 He lives with his wife, Denisse, in Southern California.